nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Deleting a lesson while lesson list is being shown

-    1. Prerequisites: List all tasks using the `listlesson` or `listall` command.
+    1. Prerequisites: List all lessons using the `listlesson` or `listall` command.
 There must be at least one lesson in the list.

      2. Test case: `deletelesson 1` <br>
        Expected: The first lesson at the top of the list is deleted.
 Details of the deleted lesson are shown in the status message.